-NURSING FUNDAMENTALS...focuses on basic nursing concepts to provide evidenced-based care to diverse patient populations across the lifespan.
+NURSING FUNDAMENTALS...focuses on basic nursing concepts to provide evidencedbased care to diverse patient populations across the lifespan.
 Current and historical issues impacting nursing will be explored within the scope of nursing practice.
 The nursing process will be introduced as a framework for organizing the care of patients.
 This course requires a minimum grade of "C" or better.
-COREQUISITE: 10806177 or 10806177OL or 10806177SA Gen Anatomy and Physiology, 10801195 Written Comm or 10801195OL Written Comm-Online and CONDITION: 105431 Nursing-Associate Degree
+COREQUISITE: 10806177 or 10806177OL or 10806177SA Gen Anatomy and Physiology, 10801195 Written Comm or 10801195OL Written Comm Online and CONDITION: 105431 Nursing-Associate Degree

 NURSING HEALTH ALTERATIONS...elaborates upon the basic concepts of health and illness as presented in Nursing Fundamentals.
 It applies theories of nursing in the care of clients through the lifespan, utilizing problem solving and critical thinking.
-This course will provide an opportunity to study conditions affecting different body systems and apply evidence-based nursing interventions.
+This course will providean opportunity to study conditions affecting different body systems and apply evidencebased nursing interventions.
 It will also introduce concepts of leadership and management.
 Course requires a minimum grade of "C" or better.
 PREREQUISITE: 10543101 Nrsg Fund and 10543102 Nrsg Skills and 10543103 Nursg Pharm and 10543104 Nrsg: Intro to Clin Practice and 10806177 or 10806177OL or 10806177SA Gen Anat & Phys or 10806196 Anat & Phys II

 NURSING HEALTH PROMOTION...focuses on topics related to health promotion in for individuals and families throughout the lifespan.
 We will cover nursing care of the developing family, which includes reproductive issues, pregnancy, labor and delivery, post-partum, the newborn, and the child.
 Recognizing the spectrum of healthy families we will discern patterns associated with adaptive and maladaptive behaviors applying mental health principles.
 An emphasis is placed on teaching and supporting healthy lifestyle choices for individuals of all ages.
 Nutrition, exercise, stress management, empowerment, and risk reduction practices are highlighted.
 Study of the family will cover dynamics, functions, discipline styles, and stages of development.
 Course requires a minimum grade of "C" or better.
-PREREQUISITE: 10543101 Nrsg Fund, 10543102 Nrsg Skills, 10543103 Nrsg Pharm, 10543104 Nrsg Intro Clin Pract, 10809164 Human Grwth/ Dev or 10809188 Dev Psyc & 10806177 or 10806177OL or 10806177SA Gen A & P or 10806196 A& P 2 & COREQUISITE: 10801196 or 108011960L Oral/Interprs Com or 10801198 Speech
+PREREQUISITE: 10543101 Nrsg Fund, 10543102 Nrsg Skills, 10543103 Nrsg Pharm, 10543104 Nrsg Intro Clin Pract, 10809164 Human Grwth/ Dev or 10809178 Dev Psyc & 10806177 or 10806177D or 10806177SA Gen A& P or 10806198

 NURSING PHARMACOLOGY...introduces the principles of pharmacology, including drug classifications and their effects on the body.
 Emphasis is on the use of the components of the nursing process when administering medications.
 Student must be admitted to the Nursing program.
 Course requires a minimum grade of "C" or better.
 Do not register for this class until you are assigned a clinical slot in 543-104 in current or next semester.
-CONDITION: 105431 Nursing-Associate Degree Admissions Requirements Met and COREQUISITE: 10806196 Anat & Phys 2 or 10806177 or 10806177 OL or 10806177 Sen Anat & Phys
+CONDITION: 105431 Nursing-Associate Degree Admissions Requirements Met and COREQUISITE: 10806196 Anat & Phys 2 or 10806177 or 10806177SA Gen Anat & Phys

 NURSING SKILLS...focuses on development of evidence-based clinical skills and physical assessment across the lifespan.
 Content includes mathematical calculations and conversions related to clinical skills.
 In addition the course includes techniques related to obtaining a health history and basic physical assessment skills using a body systems approach.
 This course requires a minimum grade of "C" or better.
-CONDITION: 105431 Nursing-Associate Degree Admissions Requirements Met and COREQUISITE: 10806196 Anatomy and Physiology II or 10806177 or 10806177OL or 10806177SA Gen Anatomy and Physiology
+CONDITION: 105431 Nursing-Associate Degree Admissions Requirements Met & COREQUISITE: 10806196 Anatomy & Physiology Il or 10806177 or 108061770L or 10806177SA Gen Anatomy & Physiology